 The challenge: Users are anchored to their current experience.
 If you ask them "What do you want from Facebook Home?", they'll describe incremental improvements to what exists.
 But Facebook needed to understand entirely new paradigms—content organized by emotional state, feeds that adapt to time of day, features that anticipate needs rather than react to them.

-The Two Research Methods
+The Two Novel Research Methods

 To uncover forward-looking user needs related to context (time) and emotion, I developed and applied the following two methods:

-Method 1: Time Loop - Understanding Temporal Needs
+Method 1: Time Loop

-How it worked: Rather than asking "What do you want from Facebook?", I used visual cues to simulate different times of day: morning alarm, commute, midday break, evening wind-down.
-For each scenario, participants imagined opening Facebook and described what would be most helpful.
+Users don't need the same content at 8am as they do at 8pm.
+Rather than asking "What do you want from Facebook?", I used visual cues to simulate different times of day: morning alarm, commute, midday break, evening wind-down.

-Method 2: Feeling Cues - Connecting Content to Emotion
+Method 2: Feeling Cues

 Why These Methods Worked

-Research Impact & Outcomes
+Research Impact

 The Time Loop and Feeling Cues methods generated rich insights that directly informed product development.
 While specific findings remain confidential due to NDA, the research contributed to features that reached over 1 billion users.